moagrius/ScrollView/README.md

 # ScrollView

-In Android, you have `android.widget.ScrollView` and `android.widget.HorizontalScrollView`, one for use for scrolling content across one axis.
+The Android framework provides `android.widget.ScrollView` and `android.widget.HorizontalScrollView`, each providing scrolling along one axix.

+`com.moagrius.widgets.ScrollView` can do either, or scroll in any direction.

-This is fine, and will suit your needs in the great majority of circumstances.
-That said, the program could probably figure out and deliver what you need based on other configuration variables.
-For example, if you have a content wrapped in a scrolling mechanism, whose layout features are MATCH_PARENT for width, and WRAP_CONTENT for height, that's almost always going to mean scroll vertically.
-The inverse is true as well.
-If you have content wrapped in a scrolling mechanism in a 250,000DP square, it's probably going to need to scroll along both axis, and sometimes diagonally.
+For example, if you have a content wrapped in a scrolling mechanism, whose layout features are MATCH_PARENT for width, and WRAP_CONTENT for height, you'll scroll vertically.
+The inverse would scroll horizontally.
+If you have content wrapped in a scrolling mechanism in a 250,000DP square, the widget would scroll in any direction.

-Our goal was to provide a single widget that made made these decisions algorithmically.
-The result is `com.moagriu.widgets.ScrollView`.
+This can be useful for large images, or table- or grid-style layouts.

+## ScalingScrollView

+This is a subclass of `com.moagrius.widgets.ScrollView` with additional functionality for pinch and double tap to scale.
+You can allow the `ScalingScrollView` to automatically scale your content by calling `setShouldVisuallyScaleContents(true)` or you can handle the actaul output of the scale yourself by passing `false` to the same method.
+For example, you might want a grid of icons that reduces the space between them but does not actually scale the icons - you'd use the latter invocation `setShouldVisuallyScaleContents(false)` for that.

 ## Installation